Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 Using Eq.\eqref{eq:rhobar} one can verify that the transition is continuous by evaluating the difference between the ground state energy of the linear and of the zigzag structure.
 This yields $\Delta E=-\frac 12 m \mathcal C a^2 (\nu_t-\nu_t^{(c)})^2$, with $\mathcal C = 112\;\zeta(3)/[93\;\zeta(5)]$.
 The second derivative with respect to $\nu_t$ is discontinuous at the critical point, in agreement with the behavior of a second-order phase transition.

 This derivation is straighforwardly extended to geometries where the transverse confining potential is anisotropic, such that the confining frequency $\nu_t$ appearing in Eq.~\eqref{Eq:potential} is replaced by two different values, $\nu_{t,y}$ and $\nu_{t,z}$.
 In this case the anisotropy pins the zigzag orientation and aligns it in the direction of the weakest transverse confinement.
 For, e.g., $\nu_{t,y}<\nu_{t,z}$, Eq.\ \eqref{eq:rhobar} gives the displacement $\varrho=\Psi_{k_0}^{(y)}$ and the angle, determining the plane, takes the two possible values $\varphi=0,\pi$: the Landau potential $V_0$, Eq. \eqref{eq:V0}, now possesses two degenerate minima at $\phi_j=\pm\bar{\varrho}$ with $\bar{\varrho}$ given by Eq. \eqref{eq:rhobar}.
-Thus, the anisotropy gaps out the Goldstone mode described above and the zigzag structure breaks the symmetry by reflection about the axis.
-This reduces the symmetry of the transition from XY to Ising symmetry.
-The potential close to the transition, including the first non-vanishing order in the small parameter of the gradient expansion $|\delta k|^2 a^2$, takes the form \cite{Fishman:2008,Shimshoni:2011a,Shimshoni:2011b}:
+Thus, the anisotropy favors a zigzag structure confined to a particular plane.
+This zigzag configuration spontaneously breaks the reflection symmetry about the axis.
+As a consequence, the continuous XY symmetry of the transition is reduced to a discrete Ising symmetry.
+The potential close to the transition, including the first non-vanishing order in the small parameter of the gradient expansion $|\delta k|^2 a^2$, takes the form \cite{Shimshoni:2011a}:

 where $V_0$ is the local potential Eq. \eqref{eq:V0} and $y_i=(-1)^i\phi_i(t)$ describe the transverse excitations within the interval $\delta k$, such that $\phi_i(t)$ is a slowly varying function of position $i$ and time $t$ and the position-averaged expectation value in the zigzag phase is $\Phi_0^y$.
 The non-local part of the interaction is accounted for via the nearest neighbors coupling term, with $K=m\omega_0^2\log 2=\frac{Q^2}{a^3}\log 2$ (now chosen to match the leading gradients in space of the order parameter).
-Notably, the nearest-neighbor interaction results from the systematic gradient expansion about the soft mode \cite{Fishman:2008,DeChiara:2008,Silvi:2014}.
+Notably, the nearest-neighbor interaction results from the systematic gradient expansion about the soft mode \cite{DeChiara:2008,Fishman:2008,Silvi:2014}.